Suicide Clusters in American Indian and Alaska Native Communities

 2. Explain under what conditions a response plan should be implemented.

-3. Restate the recommendations for how parents and communities should talk about suicide.
+3. Provide three recommendations for how parents and communities should talk about suicide.

 4. Identify the individuals at the greatest risk of contagion.

 5. Describe the advantage of tribal surveillance systems.

 CE Outline with Main Points